-With your core purpose in mind, determining what you want to say on your signs becomes a bit easier.
+With your core purpose in mind, determining what you want to say with your signs becomes a bit easier.

 Words are one of the most important design elements in signage.

-The curvy shapes & lines of each letter create word forms which utilize valuable space within the design.
+The curvy shapes and lines of each letter create word forms which utilize valuable space in the design.
 And yet, we don't typically think of words as being a "design element" at all.